Aryan-MP/Interns2026/February-2026/Week-2/Day-5/README.md

 # Day 10 – Bicep Deployment and Secure Access to Private VM via Public VM

 ## Project Overview

-This project demonstrates Infrastructure as Code using Bicep and implements a secure network architecture in Azure.
-The design ensures that a Private VM is not directly exposed to the internet and can only be accessed through a Public VM acting as a gateway using port forwarding.
+This project demonstrates Infrastructure as Code (IaC) using Bicep and implements a secure Azure network architecture.

-The project is divided into two tasks:

-1. Deploy a Storage Account using Bicep.
-2. Deploy a Virtual Network with Public and Private subnets, two VMs, and configure secure access via port forwarding.
+The design ensures:

+* A Private VM is not exposed to the internet.
+* A Public VM acts as a secure gateway.
+* Traffic is forwarded securely using Linux iptables NAT rules.
+* Infrastructure is deployed using Azure CLI.

 ---

-# Task 1 – Create a Storage Account Using Bicep
+# Task 1 – Deploy a Storage Account Using Bicep

 ## Objective

-* Write infrastructure using Bicep.
+* Write infrastructure using Bicep
-* Deploy resources using Azure CLI.
+* Deploy resources using Azure CLI
-* Understand how Bicep simplifies ARM templates.
+* Understand how Bicep simplifies ARM templates

 ---

-## File: storage.bicep
+## File: `storage.bicep`

 ```bicep
 param storageAccountName string